-Note: To qualify for adoption of this Step Up practice, a listed issuer must have a formal policy which limits the tenure of an independent director to nine years without further extension i.e. shareholders' approval to retain the director as an independent director beyond nine years.
-Application Adopted The board has a policy which limits the tenure of its independent directors to nine years Explanation on without further extension and this is embodied in the Board Charter.
-The Company's adoption of the Board Charter has been in place since 1974 and is periodically updated.
-The most recent practice update was on 26 August 2021 to incorporate the CG Code 2021 recommendations in relation to limit the tenure of Independent Directors.
-An Independent Director who has exceeded a total cumulative 9 years of service on the Board may continue to serve on the Board subject to the Director's re-designation as a Non- Independent Director.
-Where the Board seeks to retain the said person as an Independent Director, the Board must justify and seek shareholders' approval to retain such person as an Independent Director for another year.
-In 2023, Ms Chua See Hua who has served more than nine (9) years on the Board as an Independent Director was re-appointed as an Independent Director upon the shareholders' approval by a two-tier voting process and by poll.
-For 2024, Ms Chua See Hua who has exceeded twelve (12) cumulative years in office as an Independent Director, shall retire at the upcoming Annual General Meeting.
+limits the tenure of an inde l on of this Step Up practice, a listed issuer must have a formal policy which bendent director to nine years without further extension i.e. shareholders' at an independent director beyond nine years.
+Application : Adopted Explanation on adoption of the practice : The board has a policy which limits the tenure of its independent directors to nine years without further extension and this is embodied in the Board Charter.
+The Company's Board Charter has been in place since 1974 and is periodically updated.
+The most recent update was on 26 August 2021 to incorporate the CG Code 2021 recommendations in relation to limit the tenure of Independent Directors.
+In 2024, Ms Chua See Hua who has served more than nine (9) years on the Board as an Independent Director retired from the Board.